We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Many canine diets consist of kibble, dog treats, maybe a few scraps from their human’s dinner table, and, well, more kibble.
-While this may be delicious to the dog, it doesn’t always provide the most healthy dietary balance your pooch requires.
+You may scoff at the idea of dog vitamins, but they can provide essential supplements your pooch needs that you won’t find in their normal food.
+While regular kibble (and the occasional scrap of human food) may be delicious to the dog, it doesn’t always provide the most healthy dietary balance your pooch requires.
 Leading a healthy, happy life goes hand-in-hand—or paw-in-paw—with a well-balanced diet.
 As with humans, dogs have some basic vitamin and nutrient requirements that their bodies need to process in order to be in good health.
 These may include vitamin A, vitamin D, vitamin E, vitamin K, B-complex vitamins, calcium, folic acid, and phosphorus.
 Fortunately, these vitamins are generally included in any dog food labeled “complete and balanced.”
 That said, sometimes it may be necessary to complement your pup’s meals with extra pet vitamins and supplements, particularly if you feed your pooch homemade food or a raw diet.
 Here are a few of the best dog vitamins and supplements, formulated to help your pet live a long and thriving life.

-- Best affordable puppy vitamins: Nutri-Vet Multi-Vite Chewable Supplement for Puppies
+- Best for puppies: Nutri-Vet Multi-Vite Chewable Supplement for Puppies

-- Best affordable dog vitamins for seniors: VetriScience Canine Plus Senior Multivitamin
+- Best for seniors: VetriScience Canine Plus Senior Multivitamin

-- Best affordable dog vitamins for all ages: NaturVet All-in-One Dog Supplement
+- Best for all ages: NaturVet All-in-One Dog Supplement

 Understanding how to choose the best dog vitamins